MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-analysis-services.md

 Only a subset of the available properties are described here.
 The complete list includes numerous server and database properties, allowing you to customize a connection for a specific application, independent of how the instance or database is configured on the server.
 Developers creating custom connection strings in application code should review the API documentation for ADOMD.NET client to view a more detailed list: <xref:Microsoft.AnalysisServices.AdomdClient.AdomdConnection.ConnectionString%2A>

-## Connection parameters
+## Connection properties

-The following properties apply to Azure Analysis Services, Power BI Premium, and SQL Server Analysis Services.
+The following apply to Azure Analysis Services, Power BI Premium, and SQL Server Analysis Services.

 |Property|Description|Example|
 |--------------|-----------------|-------------|